HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 ## Reactive components

-A frontend component will usually have some state, lets represent that state by `state$` (pronounced as state stream)
+A frontend component will usually have some state, let's represent that state by `state$` (pronounced as state stream).

-> I am using word "stream" to refer to Observable, as its just a stream of values
+> I am using the word "stream" to refer to Observable, as it's just a stream of values.

-This `state$` will emit values whenever state changes.
-The component can subscribe to this state$ to know when to update
+This `state$` will emit values whenever the state changes.
+The component can subscribe to this state$ to know when to update.

 ```ts
 state$.subscribe(updateComponentState)
 ```

-`updateComponentState` is a function which will do changes according to framework we are using, in Stencil.js it will update `@State()` variables so stencil knows when to update view
+`updateComponentState` is a function that will do changes according to the framework we are using, in Stencil.js it will update `@State()` variables so stencil knows when to update the view.

-Now, lets try to define state$
+Now, let's try to define state$.

 ### Defining state$

-Our component will have some initial state and the state of component can change if user is doing some events(like typing in input field, clicking button) in our component, lets represent user events by streams userEvent1$, userEvent2$, ...
+Our component will have some initial state and the state of the component can change if a user is doing some events (like typing in an input field, or clicking a button) in our component.
+Let's represent user events by streams userEvent1$, userEvent2$, ...

-So we can represent state$ as
+So we can represent the state$ as,
 ```ts
 state$ = of(initialState)